po1nt-1/xray-exporter/README.md

 ### Binaries

-The latest binaries are available on the [GitHub Releases Page](https://github.com/compassvpn/xray-exporter/releases/latest).
+The latest binaries are made available on the [GitHub Releases Page](https://github.com/compassvpn/xray-exporter/releases/latest).

 ### Docker

 You can also find the Docker images built automatically by CI from [GitHub Container Registry](https://github.com/compassvpn/xray-exporter/pkgs/container/xray-exporter).
+The images are made for multi-arch.

 ```bash
 docker run --rm -it --read-only ghcr.io/compassvpn/xray-exporter:latest